cobalthq/cobalt-product-public-docs/content/en/Organization/Organization Settings/SAML SSO/_index.md

 ## Enforce SAML SSO

-SAML SSO enforcement reqiures organization users to sign in to Cobalt only through [SAML SSO](/getting-started/glossary/#saml-single-sign-on-sso).
+SAML SSO enforcement requires organization users to sign in to Cobalt only through [SAML SSO](/getting-started/glossary/#saml-single-sign-on-sso).
 Once the enforcement is on, other authentication methods will no longer work.
 This affects the following roles:

 {{% owner-member-team-member %}}